-8. ACTIVE GOVERNANCE ROLE OF MAJOR SHAREHOLDERS
+ACTIVE GOVERNANCE ROLE OF MAJOR SHAREHOLDERS

 Many large companies in the Nordic area have a dispersed ownership structure with a clear separation between the ownership and management roles.
-However, a relatively large portion of the listed companies in the Nordic area, in particular in the small and mid-cap categories, have one or a few controlling shareholders, who often play an active role in the governance of the company.
+However, a relatively large portion of the listed companies in the Nordic area have one or a few major shareholders, who often play an active role in the governance of the company.
 This has important repercussions for the view of the ownership role, and major private shareholders in such companies are generally expected to exert their ownership rights actively and take long-term responsibility for the company.

 In line with this, major private shareholders normally not only take part in General Meeting proceedings but also often involve themselves in the company affairs by serving on the Board.
 Still, in all countries there should be at least two Board members independent from major shareholders (in Denmark at least half).
-In Norway and Sweden shareholders are also expected to assume special responsibility for the Board nomination procedure by appointing, and sometimes also serving as members of, the Nomination Committee.